ubaldot/defrecs/README.md

-DEFRECS stands for *DEvelopment Framework for Real-time Embedded Control Systems* and it is nothing more than a software architecture and a bunch of guidelines to simplify and scale the development of real-time control systems.
+DEFRECS stands for *DEvelopment Framework for Real-time Embedded Control Systems* and it is nothing more than a software architecture and a bunch of guidelines to simplify and scale the development of real-time control systems and help control systems engineers to code their algorithms in C.

 The architecture is an application of *component-based software engineering* where the components communicate with a *publish/subscribe* model.
-The chosen language is C.

-The architecture shall resemble as much as possible the so-called "model-based design" which is the paradigm used for example by Simulink.
+The architecture resembles as much as possible the so-called *model-based design* which is the paradigm used for example by Simulink.
 Here, we wish that the developer still thinks in terms or "connecting blocks" but instead of generating code from them, he/she directly C-code them.
 Note that within this framework advanced coding skills should not be required, especially in the application layer.

-The proposed framework consider separation between the application and the platform layers.
+The proposed framework considers separation between the application and the platform layers.
 The aim is to make the application as portable as possible and the platform as scalable as possible.
 For example, if you are working on a STM32 platform and you want to move on an Arduino platform, the only layer that must be changed